T-Pau/Anykey/README.md

 The `Restore` key cannot be read directly.
 Anykey can detect when the key is pressed, but it can't detect for how long.

+## Commodore 128

+When run in C64 mode on a C128, Anykey will display and test the full C128 keyboard.

+The `40/80 Display` key cannot be read in C64 mode, therefore it is displayed greyed out.
+To test it, use the native version, Anykey 128.

 ## Technical Limitations